Home Automation Project Sharing

-Here’s where we share some project write-ups sent to us by customers.
+Here’s where we share project write-ups sent to us by some of our home automation customers.

 If you would like to share your own project here, please write up a description with as much pertinent info as possible (intro, hardware, description, etc), then send to me at Thomas at bluecharmbeacons dot com.
 Thanks in advance for sharing!